 For the research simulation, which included 312 executive participants, Corporate Visions teamed up with Dr. Nick Lee, a professor of marketing at the Warwick Business School, to test a range of approaches—six in total—to the “why now” moment.
 Specifically, the study aimed to assess messaging effectiveness across several areas critical to this stage—areas including confidence in the business proposal, how urgent it was, how essential to future growth, and to what extent it made executives in the study more or less likely to purchase right now.

-The test condition that proved to be the most effective message across all areas assessed in the study had the following structure:
+The test condition that proved to be the most effective marketing message across all areas assessed in the study had the following structure:

 - Present a business issue rooted in external trends and factors the executive will identify with and connect back to their strategic initiatives;